 Task 2: To assess the Traffic Safety Fact Sheets, the Consultant would review several years of Fact Sheets and then meet (in-person or via telephone) with the TSD Director and/or a designee to discuss their purpose, target audience, usefulness, and timeliness.
 During this discussion, the Consultant would also ask about other data sources and reports that are currently available for use by ICJI and other stakeholders.
 The Consultant, with ICJI's assistance, would identify and survey current and potential users about the Fact Sheets' utility and value as well as data/information gaps.
 The Consultant would summarize the interview and survey results, along with the findings of any additional research (i.e., review of other data sources, reports), in a brief and make a recommendation regarding the Fact Sheets' status (i.e., continue, revise, discontinue).
-The brief would be submitted electronically to the ICJI and the consultant would be available to meet by phone to answer any questions following its review.
-The Consultant would begin work on the project no earlier than October 1, 2020 (pending final grant or contract approval between GHSA and ICJI).
-The Consultant would schedule a kick-off call with the ICIJ on a mutually agreed upon date to review and finalize the project scope, request all relevant documentation, and identify potential onsite meeting dates.
-Following receipt and review of all materials, the consultant would develop interview and survey questions for both tasks and work with the ICIJ Director and/or designee to identify who would be interviewed and/or surveyed.
-Interviews would be conducted either in-person or by telephone, while the survey would be emailed to the recipients.
-Both tasks would be completed no more than 60 days following project launch.
+The brief would be submitted electronically to the ICJI, and the consultant would be available to meet by phone to answer any questions following its review.